Bayesian Sphere-on-Sphere Regression with Optimal Transport Maps: Proof of Main Results

 \begin{condition} For sufficiently large $n$,

 \end{condition}

 Then,

 as $n \rightarrow \infty$. \end{theorem} The three conditions are analogous to those needed for existing results on posterior contraction rates \citep{Ghosal2000, Ghosal2007}.
-Condition \ref{cond_covering}.~corresponds to the entropy condition, stipulating that the sieve space ${\cal F}_n$ should not be excessively large.
-Condition \ref{cond_remain_mass}., combined with Condition \ref{cond_covering}.,~asserts that ${\cal F}_n^{c}$, the complement of the sieve space, should attract minimal prior probability mass.
+Condition \ref{cond_covering}~corresponds to the entropy condition, stipulating that the sieve space ${\cal F}_n$ should not be excessively large.
+Condition \ref{cond_remain_mass}, combined with Condition \ref{cond_covering},~asserts that ${\cal F}_n^{c}$, the complement of the sieve space, should attract minimal prior probability mass.
 Condition~\ref{cond_prior_mass}. requires that the prior distribution puts a sufficient amount of probability mass around the true map $f_0$. \\\\ Theorem \ref{general_thm} could likely be used for studying contraction rates of posterior distributions for other Bayesian sphere-on-sphere regression models.
 Similar to \cite{Ghosal2000, Ghosal2007,Xie2019}, the proof of Theorem \ref{general_thm}, which we give in Appendix~\ref{sec:Proof_Thm1} in the Supplementary Material, involves constructing a suitable test statistic and obtaining exponentially small Type I and Type II error probability bounds.
-The proof and the construction of the test statistic are inspired by the work of \cite{Xie2019} and adapts it to the sphere context.
+The proof, along with the construction of the test statistic, builds on the approach of \cite{Xie2019} and adapts it to the sphere context.

-\begin{remark} Extending Theorem \ref{general_thm} to the case where the concentration parameter $\kappa$ is unknown and assigned a prior distribution with density bounded away from 0 and $\infty$ is desirable.
-However, this extension presents complications with the test statistic used in the proof; we therefore treat this extension as future research. \end{remark}